refutationalist/saur/README.md

 ## Xen

+The ``xen`` package follows the stable git branch (currently ``stable-4.19``) rather than the release tarball.
+This follows Xen security best-practices and also simplfies security patching.
+The PKGBUILD is split and will create the main ``xen`` package and a ``xen-docs`` documentation package.
+If stubdom is enabled, a ``xen-stubdom`` package will be built.

+As of 2024-12, Xen in AUR is undergoing a bit of a re-engineering with help from the community.
+That work is happening in ``xen-next``, while the original package as it is in AUR exists in ``xen-aur``.
+The following instructions work for both versions.

  * [xen](https://aur.archlinux.org/packages/xen/) -- the Xen virtualization platform
  * [xen-qemu](https://qemu.org) -- QEMU compiled for Xen
  * [xen-pvhgrub](https://www.gnu.org/software/grub/) -- GRUB2 compiled for Xen PVH support

 ### Building Xen

+> [!WARNING]
+> As of 2024-05, build_stubdom does not function.

 It is recommended to build Xen packages in a clean VM or chroot.
 Xen is a split package, and there are several options to building Xen: